bernaferrari/EmojiSlider/README.md

 });
 ```

-**Check the sample app for more.** The sample app also shows how to use Glide to load a Bitmap into a round drawable.
+**Check the sample app for more.** The sample app even shows how to use Glide to load a Bitmap into a round drawable.

 ## 🎨 Customization and Attributes